cgrotz/turbine.go/README.md

 This way Turbine can achieve a high throughput while also allowing a at least once behavior for a clustered consumer.

+Run with

+    docker run -d --name redis redis
+    docker run --rm -p 3000:3000 --link redis:redis cgrotz/turbine

+The UI and API will than be accessible via port 3000 http://localhost:3000

 # REST Interface #

 ## Pipelines [/api/v1/pipelines]